Image Quality Assessment Using Machine Learning

 Introduction

-In this article, we delve into the intricate process of Image Quality Assessment (IQA) - a crucial function designed specifically to ascertain and determine the level of accuracy or fidelity of images.
+In this article, we explore the intricate process of Image Quality Assessment (IQA) - a crucial function explicitly designed to ascertain and determine the level of accuracy or fidelity of images.
 This measure of precision is vitally important in maintaining the integrity of visual data and ensuring its accurate representation.

 Fundamentally, IQA algorithms are sophisticated tools that use an image of any random classification as a model for its analysis.
 The primary result of this quantification process is the generation of a unique quality score that corresponds directly to the image initially inputted into the system.